-As discussed in Note 2, the financial statements present only the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund and do not purport to, and do not, present fairly the financial position of the State of Illinois or Illinois Mathematics and Science Academy as of June 30, 2018 and 2017, and the changes in its financial position, for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2, the financial statements present only the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund and do not purport to, and do not, present fairly the financial position of either the State of Illinois or Illinois Mathematics and Science Academy as of June 30, 2019 and 2018, and the respective changes in its financial position, for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.